Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test10_clue_analysis(gemini).md

 ## 2. Quality Scores (Rate 1-5)

-### Informed Clues: 4/5
+### Informed Clues: 5/5
-**Very Good - Exceeds expectations**
+**Excellent - Outstanding**

-Both samples are specific to the event, focusing on achievement and technical aspects.
-They avoid the answer word and are distinct.
+The informed clues are excellent.
+They are highly specific to 'Moon Landing 1969' without using any forbidden words or their variations.
+They offer distinct angles: one focusing on the physical achievement ('spacecraft,' 'humans,' 'extraterrestrial celestial body's surface') and the other on its global impact and reception ('broadcast globally,' 'images,' 'historic exploration').
+This provides clear, precise hints.

 ✅ Strengths:
 - Generally specific and relate to correct answer